databrickslabs/dbldatagen/docs/MIGRATION_V0_TO_CORE.md

 ## Overview

-`dbldatagen.core` is a next-generation synthetic data engine that lives alongside the existing v0 API.
+`dbldatagen.core` is a new synthetic data engine that lives alongside the existing v0 API.
 Both work independently -- you can use v0 and core in the same project without conflicts.
+Most v0 capabilities have a direct or indirect equivalent in core; this guide maps each one and calls out the handful of true differences (e.g. CDC, FK references, struct columns are core-only; Beta/Gamma distributions and `uniqueValues` are v0-only today).

 ## Installation